rebeccalw87/rebeccalw87.github.io/_pages/about.md

 My research at [Northwestern University](https://Northwestern.edu) as a part of the [CIERA](https://ciera.northwestern.edu) [Research Experience for Undergraduates (REU) program](https://sites.northwestern.edu/cierareu/) focuses on constraining the properties of circumstellar dust around Red Supergiant (RSG) supernova progenitor candidates using observations from the James Webb Space Telescope (JWST).
 I am working with Dr. Charlie Kilpatrick and Aswin Suresh to extend their work on identifying and classifying RSGs using NIRCam.

-As an extension of this work, I am utilizing images from MIRI (Mid-Infrared Instrument) and NIRCam (Near-Infrared Camera) to examine dust emissions around RSGs in M51 and M82 in a broad wavelength range by using Python and by modifying existing pipelines.
+As an extension of this work, I am utilizing images from MIRI (Mid-Infrared Instrument) and NIRCam (Near-Infrared Camera) to examine dust emissions around RSGs in M51 and M82 in a broad wavelength range by using Python and modifying existing pipelines.

 By placing observational constraints on RSG circumstellar dust composition, we can refine our understanding of late-stage massive stellar evolution and the physical properties of Type II supernova progenitors.